 - 947. A hammer of mass 6kg moving vertically downwards with a speed of 15 ms-1 strikes the top of the vertical post of mass 4kg without rebounding.
 If the two move together for 0.3s before coming to rest, what is the average resistance to motion? - 948.
 A battleship and a patrol ship are initially 16km apart with the battleship on the bearing of 035° from the patrol.
-The battleship sails at 14kmh-1 in the direction S30°E and the patrol ship at 17kmh-1 in the direction N50°E. - a) Find the; - i.
-Shortest distance between the ships ii.
-Time that elapses before the ships are closest

-- b) If the guns on the battleship have a range of up to 6km, find the time that elapses when the patrol ship is within range of these guns. - 949.
+The battleship sails at 14kmh-1 in the direction S30°E and the patrol ship at 17kmh-1 in the direction N50°E. a) Find the; - Shortest distance between the ships - Time that elapses before the ships are closest - If the guns on the battleship have a range of up to 6km, find the time that elapses when the patrol ship is within range of these guns. - 949.
 A boat travelling at a speed of 18 kmh-1 in the direction of N30°E in still water is blown by wind moving at a speed of 8ms-1 on a bearing of 150°.
-Calculate the speed and the course the boat will be steered. - 950. - At 12:00 noon, the position vector R and velocity vector V of two ships A and B are as follows.
+Calculate the speed and the course the boat will be steered.